JoeRoddy/combust/README.md

 # Combust

-Combust is a command line tool for creating and prototyping full stack, serverless web and mobile apps.
+Combust is a command line tool for rapidly creating and prototyping serverless web and mobile apps.

 ## Installation